How to get more handyman jobs and make more money

 - Installing doors and windows

 - Installing home security systems

 - Garage cleaning

-If you feel the need to gain more experience, you could also get an apprenticeship to practise your existing skills and fill any knowledge gaps.
+If you feel the need to gain more experience, get an apprenticeship to practice your existing skills and fill any knowledge gaps.

 How much to charge as a handyman